volodymyrhudyma/blog/content/blog/unit-testing-in-react-applications.md

 it("should call fetchUsers function with empty query", () => {
   const wrapper = shallow(<UserList />);
   const button = wrapper.find(Button);
+  // Mock "fetchUsers" function not to call the real API
-  const fetchUsersSpy = jest.spyOn(api, "fetchUsers").mockResolvedValue([]);
+  // "spyOn" returns mocked function so we can track calls const fetchUsersSpy = jest.spyOn(api, "fetchUsers").mockResolvedValue([]);

   button.prop("onClick")();